-Assessment of learning: EYE L5 SP 15 Develop, maintain and use records and reports
+Assessment of learning: EYE L5 SP 15: Develop, maintain and use records and reports

-Assessment requirements Evidence record For example, page number and method 1.1 Reflect on job roles to specify own responsibilities and those of others when recording information and producing reports 1.2 Explain the legal requirements and agreed ways of working for the security and confidentiality of information 2.1 Support individuals to participate in the preparation of reports 2.2 Produce accurate and coherent records and reports that can be understood by those who have a right to see them 2.3 Maintain accurate, complete, retrievable and up-to-date records 2.4 Ensure that records and reports comply with legal and organisational requirements Explain how to balance the tension between confidentiality and openness in records and reports 2.6 Use information communication technology (ICT) systems for the collection and storage of information 2.7 Use ICT that supports information exchange within and across disciplines and organisations 3.1 Clarify the accuracy of records and reports with individuals and others 3.2 Respond to feedback from those who receive records and reports 3.3 Demonstrate the use of facts and evidence-based opinions within records and reports 3.4 Evaluate how own records and reports provide evidence for the basis of judgements and decisions
+Assessment requirements Evidence record for example, page number and method 1.1 Reflect on job roles to specify own responsibilities and those of others when recording information and producing reports 1.2 Explain the legal requirements and agreed ways of working for the security and confidentiality of information 2.1 Support individuals to participate in the preparation of reports 2.2 Produce accurate and coherent records and reports that can be understood by those who have a right to see them 2.3 Maintain accurate, complete, retrievable and up-to-date records 2.4 Ensure that records and reports comply with legal and organisational requirements 2.5 Explain how to balance the tension between confidentiality and openness in records and reports 2.6 Use information communication technology (ICT) systems for the collection and storage of information 2.7 Use ICT that supports information exchange within and across disciplines and organisations 3.1 Clarify the accuracy of records and reports with individuals and others 3.2 Respond to feedback from those who receive records and reports 3.3 Demonstrate the use of facts and evidence-based opinions within records and reports 3.4 Evaluate how own records and reports provide evidence for the basis of judgements and decisions

-Learner and assessor sign-off: EYE L5 SP 15 Develop, maintain and use records and reports Learner name: Learner declaration of authenticity of unit: EYE L5 SP 15 PIN: I declare that the work presented for this unit is entirely my own work.
-Learner signature: Centre number: Date: ULN: Assessor name: Assessor sign-off of completed unit: EYE L5 SP 15 I confirm that the learner has met the requirements for all assessment criteria (AC), demonstrating knowledge and skills for this unit.
-Assessor signature: Date: For e-portfolio a signature is not required, providing the learner has a personalised and secure login.
+Learner and assessor sign-off: EYE L5 SP 15: Develop, maintain and use records and reports Learner name: Learner declaration of authenticity of unit: EYE L5 SP 15 PIN: I declare that the work presented for this unit is entirely my own work.
+Learner signature: Centre no: Date: ULN: Assessor name: Assessor sign-off of completed unit: EYE L5 SP 15 I confirm that the learner has met the requirements for all assessment criteria (AC), demonstrating knowledge and skills for this unit.
+Assessor signature: Date:

+For e-portfolio a signature is not required, providing the learner has a personalised and secure login.

-EYE L5 SP 16 Quality provision in early years settings (M/651/1415)
+EYE L5 SP 16: Quality provision in early years settings (M/651/1415)

+Unit summary

-Unit summary The purpose of The purpose of this unit is to recognise the requirements and principles of the early years foundation stage (EYFS) statutory framework.
-Assessment This unit is i This unit is internally assessed through a mandatory assessment task: action research project.
-Mandatory Achieved/not yet achieved Level 6 6 credits 49 GLH (includes 25 work/placement hours)
+The purpose of this unit is to recognise the requirements and principles of the EYFS statutory

+framework.

+Assessment

+This unit is internally assessed through a mandatory assessment task: action research project.

+Mandatory Achieved/not Level 6 6 credits 24 GLH 25 Work/

+yet achieved placement

+GLH